Edutesc/BioBlocks/privacyPolice.md

-# Privacy Policy
+# Privacy Policy for BioBlocks

 *Last updated: April 15, 2025*

 ## 1. Introduction
-This application ("**App**") is a personal project designed for educational use in **Biochemistry Classes**.
+**BioBlocks** is a personal project designed for educational use in **Biochemistry Classes**.
 It is provided free of charge.
-By using this App, you agree to the collection and use of your information as described in this policy.
+By using BioBlocks, you agree to the collection and use of your information as described in this policy.

 ## 2. Information Collected
-The App collects the following **minimal data** for authentication purposes only:
+BioBlocks collects the following **minimal data** for authentication purposes only:
 - Email address
 - Nickname
 - Name